This blog may contain affiliate links. Read our disclosure policy for more info.

 The sun can be nasty when you’re hiking.
 Especially when you hike a mountain trail that takes you above the tree line, you’ll be fully exposed to the sun’s rays.
 In the summer months, most people think about wearing a hat and sunscreen, but what many forget is that in the winter this is important too.

-In fact, in the winter months the sun can reflect off the snow making it even worse!
-Be sure to be sun safe all year around when you’re hiking – you don’t want to end up with a terrible sunburn or sunstroke!
+In fact, in the winter months, the sun can reflect off the snow making it even worse!
+Be sure to be sun safe all year round when you’re hiking – you don’t want to end up with a terrible sunburn or sunstroke!

 14. Bring some basic safety gear